HealthInformaticsUT/EstonianOMOPMappings/drugs/README.md

 - **Description:** This file contains local concepts for drug administration routes, along with their mappings to OMOP CDM standard concepts.

 ### 4. COVID-19 Vaccine Codes (Manufacturer-specific)
-This code set includes codes for COVID-19 vaccines categorized by their manufacturers.
+This code set includes codes for COVID-19 vaccines categorised by their manufacturers.
-These codes help in tracking and analyzing the administration of different COVID-19 vaccines.
+These codes help track and analyse the administration of different COVID-19 vaccines.

 The mappings in this CSV file were created using the OHDSI tool [Usagi](https://ohdsi.github.io/Usagi/).